 5. Complimentary Services

-After Healing Touch therapy, about 60% of patients report a third less pain, and over 90% report a third or more less stress.
+- After Healing Touch therapy, about 60% of patients report a third less pain, and over 90% report a decrease of a third or more in their stress.
 This treatment facilitates your body’s natural ability to heal, and promotes relaxation and sleep.